 In your opinion, what are the advantages of eating at home instead of dining out?

 To kick off with the obvious reasons, it is much cheaper.
 A good example is a steak.
-A restaurant served steak is going to cost you three to six times more than a home-cooked one gram for gram.
-Naturally, at the restaurant you are supposedly getting one cooked by a professional, but the mark-up is still ridiculously high.
-This is true for most dished if you go eating out as you have to pay for the service and other things.
+A restaurant-served steak is going to cost you three to six times more than a home-cooked one.
+Naturally, at the restaurant you are supposedly getting one cooked by a professional, but the markup is still ridiculously high.
+This is true for most dishes if you go dining out, as you have to pay for the service and other things.

-Another reason of choosing to eat at home is confidence in what you eat.
-There’s no telling how fresh the ingredients are at your place of choice for the night out.
+Another reason for choosing to eat at home is confidence in what you eat.
+There’s no telling how fresh the ingredients are at your place of choice for the night.
 Nor can you check the credentials of the cook who makes the food for you.
 There is a lot of uncertainty involved, so one might as well cook their own food to stay on the safe side.
-However, this downside can be disregard if you have been coming to a place for years or it is a popular chain with strict quality control.
+However, this downside can be disregarded if you have been coming to a place for years or if it is a popular chain with strict quality control.
 Then the risks of food poisoning or subpar services are minimal.

 How has the trend of ordering food online affected the restaurant industry?

 One might think that it has affected the restaurant in the worst way possible.
-I mean much fewer people come to the restaurants now, they don’t leave tips and there is no service charge either.
+I mean, much fewer people come to the restaurants now, they don’t leave tips, and there is no service charge either.
 But it’s not that grim for the catering industry entrepreneurs.
-Come to think of it: now they can scale their business almost indefinitely through delivery.
+Come to think of it, now they can scale their business almost indefinitely through delivery.
 The restaurant can accommodate only so many people, not matter how big it is.
-With deliveries only sky is the limit.
+With deliveries, only sky is the limit.
 And this doesn’t always mean fewer clients coming to the establishment itself.
 Some just can’t resist the glamour of attending a nice eatery.
-Therefore, if anything, development of online food service sector only contributed to financial flourish of such businesses.
+Therefore, if anything, the development of the online food service sector only contributed to the financial flourishing of such businesses.

-What is the role of social media in promoting eating out culture and eating habits?
+What is the role of social media in promoting eating culture and habits?

-It seems that there is no one direction in which social media platforms shape the way we eat.
+It seems that there is no single direction in which social media platforms shape the way we eat.
 People love bragging about their visits to expensive restaurants.
-They share pictures of the food, sometimes even the bill with astronomic figures.
-This prompts other to live the high life as well regardless of whether they can afford that.
-This results in more people going for restaurant food even if it not within their means.
+They share pictures of the food and sometimes even the bill with astronomical figures.
+This prompts others to live the high life as well, regardless of whether they can afford it.
+This results in more people going for restaurant food, even if it is not within their means.

 Another possible influence social media could have on the way we approach food is a positive one.
-There are lots of cooking bloggers around and some of them are properly good.
+There are lots of cooking bloggers around, and some of them are worth following.
 They provide great cooking tips and open the exciting world of culinary arts to the masses.
-This effectively popularises a more mindful and informed approach to cooking, enabling people to eat delicious, healthy and reasonably-priced dishes.
+This effectively popularises a more mindful and informed approach to cooking, enabling people to eat delicious, healthy and reasonably priced dishes.